peteqian/A-Star-CPP-Testing/README.md

 1. If you're working VSCode, there is a play button on the bottom.

 ## Unix
-1. Ensure you have saved your source code files are saved.
+1. Ensure you have saved your source code files.
 2. Run the make command in the build directory
 > $ cd ./build && make
 3. Then run the program